bocchino/ParAbs/FSharp/Scripts/README.md

 `Cw A1w ...
 Anw`

-The only catch is that because of command-line parsing issues, you don't write spaces in any of the Ai commands; instead you write
+The only catch is that because of command-line parsing issues, you don't write spaces when invoking either Cw or T; instead you write

 `::`